 Example for incorrectly formatted C# code:

-When the title line of the method is too long, it is recommended to divide it into several lines, as each line after the first one is two tabulations to the right of the first one (for better readability):
+When the declaration line of the method is too long, it is recommended to split it into several lines, as each line after the first one is two tabulations to the right of the first one (for better readability):